To start, here are links to a large number of English 11+ tips and tests. These will meet all your 11 Plus English exams needs.

 11 Plus English and Verbal Reasoning Test Tips

 Note this might sound like obvious advice.
 However, many verbal items may have one crucial word that’s easy to misinterpret.
 So, do look for words such as all, some, most.

 Also, you must remember that easier verbal reasoning test formats ask test takers to interpret individual word meanings.

-This might seem tricky.
-Find the different positions making up a written argument.
+This might also seem tricky.
+However, find the different positions making up a written argument.
 Also, if any assumptions and inferences have been made.

 Evaluating whether statements are supported, contradicted, or implied by the information in the passage.